 I simply can’t help but explore both themes more as an artist...
 How?- Sometimes with a combination of photo collage techniques and acrylic paint.
 For other work, I have primarily used only acrylic paint and charcoal stick, usually on canvas.
 Most recently I have made use of watercolor on heavy paper, adding charcoal and pigment ink linework, creating interpretations of stone walls and rustic monastery architecture.

+I’ve been creating art for most of my life and it has been important-even vital-for me to continue doing so.
 To produce visual art inspired from various settings and subjects - whether it be as a fulfilling hobby, a focused project, or something pursued on a professional level- has always been a part of who I am.

 More about the artist